 18. 86% of Home Office Workers are Motivated

 Motivation is not a problem for 86% of remote workers.
-The State of Remote Work 2018 states only 14% of remote workers admit having problems staying motivated.
+The State of Remote Work 2018 states only 14% of remote workers admit to having problems staying motivated.
 Consequently, most remote workers can easily motivate themselves at home.

 19. 78% of Remote Workers Work From Home